scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0/pciv4.0-r10.01-CI-request.md

 ###### DEFINED APPROACH TESTING PROCEDURES

-11.1.2.a Examine documentation to verify that descriptions of roles and responsibilities for performing activities in Requirement 11 are documented and assigned.
+10.1.2.a Examine documentation to verify that descriptions of roles and responsibilities for performing activities in Requirement 10 are documented and assigned.

-11.1.2.b Interview personnel with responsibility for performing activities in Requirement 11 to verify that roles and responsibilities are assigned as documented and are understood.
+10.1.2.b Interview personnel with responsibility for performing activities in Requirement 10 to verify that roles and responsibilities are assigned as defined and are understood.

 ##### GUIDANCE